davidsilvasmith/bitcoinbulls.net/bitcoin-expert/consultant.md

 ---
-title: Bitcoin Consultant
+title: Experienced Bitcoin Consultant
 subtitle: I can speed you up
-permalink: /bitcoin-expert/consultant/
+permalink: /bitcoin-expert/experienced-bitcoin-consultant/
+excerpt: "Let’s level up your bitcoin platform.
+Let me help take your user experience to the next level.
+It will reduce support costs and increase market share."
+redirect_from: /bitcoin-expert/bitcoin-consultant/
 ---

 {% include years-experience.md %}